 While each plan should be unique to fit the organization, typical activities would include items such as improving the hiring process, clear communication of the ethics policy and employee codes of conduct, establish a systems of checks and controls to ensure wrongdoing is discouraged and discovered in a timely manner, and finally a clear policy and procedure for investigating and handling breeches in ethics appropriate to its level and severity will definitely help improve business ethics.

 If the idea of detailed analysis of risk and risk management through an ethics plan seems overwhelming, you can consider hiring an outside consultant.
 Someone with expertise in this area can guide you through the process quickly and effectively so the program has legs and it is not just another great idea sitting on the shelf because no has the time.
 It can be well worth the money invested; imagine the devastation to your business and your reputation if a scandal makes the press.

 Once again, make sure all ethical needs of the business are being addressed.
-Owners and executives tend to focus only on cash, accounting, and finance, but, as the above example shows, ethical behavior in all facets of the operation can be just as important.
+Owners and executives tend to focus only on cash, accounting, and finance (found in our Accounting Manuals Template), but, as the above example shows, ethical behavior in all facets of the operation can be just as important.

 Clear policies and procedures communicated and followed by organizational members is a critical piece of an internal control, as recognized by organizations such as COSO.
 They can aid in meeting compliance requirements and with objective setting and measurement — the key to improve business ethics.